Is Australian Public Opinion Shifting in Cardinal Pell’s Favor?

 “And remember this,” Bolt concluded.
 “If you are ever falsely accused and falsely convicted, be glad there are some of us who might defend you, too, against the mob and may the High Court now fix this scandal.”

-Other public figures have also stood by the cardinal, including two former Prime Ministers when the conviction was made public in February.

-But more significant are those who defend Cardinal Pell who are not his friends, allies or sympathetic to him — and are nevertheless willing to incur the wrath of hostile public opinion in the process.
+Other public figures have also stood by the cardinal, including two former Prime Ministers.
+But more significant are those who defend Cardinal Pell who are not his friends, allies or in any way sympathetic to him — and are nevertheless willing to incur the wrath of hostile public opinion in the process.

 One such person is Peter Baldwin, a former minister in the Labor governments of Bob Hawke and Paul Keating, who wrote an op-ed Nov.
 15 for The Australian under the headline “George Pell Sex Abuse Conviction Must Be Examined.”